 - Transit Visa

 Let’s discuss some of the work Visas required for skilled immigrants:

-Government authorities issue business visas to travelers who intend to conduct business activities and meetings that do not constitute labor or gainful employment in a specific country.
+Government authorities issue business visas to travellers who intend to conduct business activities and meetings that do not constitute labour or gainful employment in a specific country.
 Common activities performed on a business visa include attending meetings, business events/conferences and investigating business opportunities and ventures.